libuv/libuv/docs/src/process.rst

             /*
              * Run the subprocess as administrator.
 This option is only meaningful on
              * Windows systems.
 On Unix it is silently ignored.
+             * This flag is mutually exclusive with UV_PROCESS_DETACHED.
+UV_EINVAL will
+             * be returned if both are specified.
              *
              * See https://github.com/libuv/libuv/issues/4295
              */